raj-abhit/Email-assistant/README.md

-# AI Engineer Assessment - Email Generation Assistant (Groq)
+# AI Engineer Assessment - Email Generation Assistant

 This project implements a complete assessment submission for the Email Generation Assistant task using Groq LLMs and Python.